Chile national football team: 1998 World Cup and 2000 Olympic Games (1996 - 2000)

+Crisis and scandals (2001 - 2007)

+After years of strong performance, the national team experienced a marked decline.
+They finished last in the qualifiers for the 2002 Korea Japan World Cup.
+Nelson Acosta continued as coach, but was replaced by Pedro García and then Jorge Garcés.
+In the 2001 Copa América, they achieved victories against Ecuador and Venezuela, but lost to Mexico in the quarterfinals.
+Juvenal Olmos was the coach for the new cycle, but the poor results continued.
+In the 2004 Copa América, they failed to advance beyond the group stage, and they also failed to qualify for the 2006 Germany World Cup finishing in 7th place.

+Acosta returned as coach, however, in 2006 during a friendly tour of Dublin, Ireland, a scandal erupted within the national team when the coach overheard women at the team's training camp at night during off-hours.
+Supposedly, they were fans, but Acosta subsequently dismissed Reinaldo Navia and Mark González from the team.

-On 19 July 2007, the Chilean Football Federation banned six of the national team players, because of "internal indiscipline" during the Copa América tournament, for 20 international matches each as they destroyed the team hotel property while drunk.
+During the 2007 Copa América tournament, the Chilean Football Federation banned six of the national team players, because of "internal indiscipline", for 20 international matches each as they damaged the team hotel property while under the influence of alcohol.
 The players banned were captain Jorge Valdivia, defenders Álvaro Ormeño, Rodrigo Tello, Jorge Vargas, Pablo Contreras and striker Reinaldo Navia.
-Nelson Acosta's resignation as manager came after Chile were knocked out of the 2007 Copa América.
-After serving 10 matches from the ban, all players aside from Ormeño sent a letter of apology acknowledging their actions which lifted the ban.
 Chile had qualified to the quarter-finals after a 3–2 win against Ecuador, and a 0–0 draw against Mexico.
 But two losses, one of those being a 6–1 defeat against Brazil, sealed Acosta's fate.
 Former Argentina manager Marcelo Bielsa was given the task of becoming the Chile national team manager in preparation for the 2010 World Cup qualifiers.
+Ormeño and Navia were never called up again.